John Calvin

 Chivalry Vitamin D

-It would be nice to imagine Douglas Wilson is an outlier, and certainly there are thousands of Calvinist pastors, whose intelligence and responsibility no one can gainsay, who encourage their congregation to wear face masks and practice social distancing, in this era of COVID-19.
+It would be nice to imagine Douglas Wilson is an outlier, and certainly there are thousands of Calvinist pastors, whose intelligence and responsibility no one can gainsay, who encourage their congregation to wear face masks and practice social distancing, during the onslaught of COVID-19.
 But Calvinism, which likes to think of itself as a uniquely intellectually respectable branch of the Christian faith, has lately been contributing more than its fair share to the lunatic fringe.
-John MacArthur of Grace Community Church, in Sun Valley, California, is a virus minimizer who denies there is a pandemic, on grounds that only six percent of those reported as dying of COVID-19 actually died of that disease, according to him.
-James White, of Alpha & Omega Ministries, mocks people who wear face masks, which he calls "face diapers," in between his ominous warnings that a Biden victory means there will be no election in 2024 and that Christians will shortly be marched off to the gulag.
-Calvinism, whether it is or is not intellectually respectable, turns out to be entirely compatible with conspiracy theories, crackpot ideas about disease transmission, and other outbreaks of irrationality.
+As mentioned, John MacArthur of Grace Community Church, in Sun Valley, California, is a virus minimizer who denies there ever was a pandemic, on grounds that only six percent of those reported as dying of COVID-19 actually died of that disease, or so he says.
+The misinformation they promote about a particular disease has somehow, in their minds, gotten jumbled up with the gospel, so that they see the public health establishment's efforts against COVID-19 as directed against Christianity itself:

-Where does the modern conspiracy theory movement come from?
+By the way, where does the modern conspiracy theory movement come from?
 What are its roots, what the wellspring?
 A man named Lyndon LaRouche.
 The leader of this motley pack, conspiracy impresario Alex Jones, paid tribute to the man:

 "Now Lyndon LaRouche, I've got to say, really is a true visionary and trail-blazer.
 And now, that does not mean that I agree with all of his political solutions.
 But you've got to undoubtedly, undoubtedly say that he predicted the financial meltdown that would come out of the end of Glass-Steagall.